3300m upstream in four Divisions at 09:30, 11:30, 13:30 & 15:30

-Course starts about 250m below Walton Rowing Club and finishes at Elmbridge Canoe Club.
+Course starts about 250m below Walton Rowing Club and finishes about 30m below the Red Lion Pub at Shepperton.

-Club Captains, Coaches and Competitors must read these Instructions carefully and ensure all your entrants are fully conversant with them and apply them at all times.
+Club Captains, Coaches and Competitors must read these Instructions carefully and ensure all participants are fully conversant with them and apply them at all times.

 The event is held under British Rowing Rules of Racing and complies with the “Row Safe:- A Guide to Good Practice in Rowing” guidelines.
 All coaches and competitors are expected to implement the guidelines, including putting safety above all other considerations and owing a duty of care to other river users.
 Risk of any serious incidents occurring will be reduced by the adherence of all those involved with these instructions.